ramseyt/NotionToHTML/README.md

 NotionToHTML is a Python library for programatically getting your content from Notion and converting it to HTML.

-Given it the id to a Notion database and it will fetch all pages in the database as well as ALL sub-pages, mentioned pages, and the full contents of any other databases that it finds.
+Give it the id to a Notion database and it will fetch all pages in the database as well as ALL sub-pages, mentioned pages, and the full contents of any other databases that it finds.

-Given it the id to a Notion page and, like for databases, it will automatically fetch its contents and ALL sub-pages, mentioned pages, and the full contents of any other databases that it finds.
+Give it the id to a Notion page and, like for databases, it will automatically fetch its contents and ALL sub-pages, mentioned pages, and the full contents of any other databases that it finds.

 All content and property types are supported, including attachments.